haochenprophet/iwant/README.md

 I know anywhere, I can find anywhere, I arrive at any time any space.

 I can do everthing , I exist, also disappear ,I live and die.I am here,  I'm not in this ;
+I will use the most positive mind to perceive the power of the code.
 I will be reduced to ashes, I will be everywhere .